hyperledger/fabric/docs/source/write_first_app.rst

   class FabCar extends Contract {...

-Within this class structure, you'll can see that we have the following transactions defined: ``initLedger``, ``queryCar``, ``queryAllCars``, ``createCar``, and ``changeCarOwner``.
+Within this class structure, you'll see that we have the following transactions defined: ``initLedger``, ``queryCar``, ``queryAllCars``, ``createCar``, and ``changeCarOwner``.
 For example: